blockchain-privacy/dakar/backend/cmd/dakar/Readme.md

 ### Target Iteration Duration

-The classifer and clustering module support processing multiple blocks in one iteration.
+The classifier and clustering module support processing multiple blocks in one iteration.
 The target iteration duration can be set in the configuration file via `targetDuration` in the respective module in multiples of seconds.
 Increasing `targetDuration`, increases the relative number of blocks being processed per iteration and therefore also increases the load on the system.
 If `targetDuration` is set to 0, each iteration will only process one block.